 Melba Newsome is a veteran freelance journalist with more than 20 years of experience reporting on news and general interest topics.
 She began her career writing dramatic narratives about everything from serial killer groupies to women in harems for women's magazines, including Marie Claire, Good Housekeeping, Cosmopolitan, Woman's Day, and Redbook.

 In the past decade, her reporting has focused primarily on education and health, with a concentration on disparities and rural health.
 A feature in Oprah about genetic testing earned the June Roth Award for Medical Journalism.
-Melba received a Reynolds Institute fellowship and an EWA Reporting fellowship.
+Newsome received a Reynolds Institute fellowship and an EWA Reporting fellowship.
 She has reported extensively on the physiological, emotional, and societal impact of the coronavirus.